open-feature/java-sdk-contrib/tools/provider-tck/README.md

   `@targeting` tag is reserved for context-passthrough scenarios once the gap above is closed.
 - **Caching.** Whether a stale provider keeps serving last-known values during an outage depends on whether it holds a local copy of the ruleset.
 The `@caching` tag is reserved; no scenarios yet.
+- **Setting and removing individual flags.** `BackendControl` exposes `prepareScenario()` and `changeFlag()` — reset to the canonical baseline, and mutate `changing-flag` — because those are what the Gherkin needs and what the control API defines.
+Finer-grained `setFlag(key, value)` / `removeFlag(key)` operations would need control API endpoints that do not exist yet, so adding them to the interface would produce methods `HttpBackendControl` could not implement.
+They belong to a control API revision, not to the Java seam.
 - **Hooks.** Not covered.
 - **Flag metadata.** The flagd harness has metadata scenarios; they are not yet ported.
 - **Multi-suite JVMs.** `TckRuntime` is static, so TCK suites run one at a time within a JVM fork.